 1. Select all shapes with the same fill or stroke, or both.

-If you go to the “Select” menu, and click on “Same,” you can instantly select ALL of the shapes with that same fill color, stroke color, or both, in single click!
+If you go to the “Select” menu and click on “Same,” you can instantly select ALL of the shapes with that same fill color, stroke color, or both, in a single click!
 I love this feature and I find myself using it more and more every day.
-It comes in handy especially when editing a file received from a client when trying to prepare for printing (color matching to a pantone).
+It comes in handy, especially when editing a file received from a client when trying to prepare for printing (color matching to a Pantone).
 Also if you make a last minute color scheme decision, you can easily update all of your shapes at once.
 Other “select same” options include Blending Mode, Opacity, and Stroke Weight.
+This feature may have been hidden from you till now but it is pretty useful as it enables you to categorize all the shapes and colors.
+These simple shortcuts will help you do the selection and other kinds of stuff in a quick and fashionable manner.
+These tricks will save your time especially when you are working on long projects and you have little time to focus on the side tactics.
+Some of the illustrator features are not visible clearly and users never get any advantage of them.
+These features are designed to save time and do complicated things in a smart way.

 2. Use the “White Arrow” to select individual paths within a group, without ungrouping.

 Also known as the Direct Selection Tool, you can use the white arrow to select individual shapes, paths, and points, within a group of shapes, without ungrouping.
 Notice if you use the “Black Arrow,” or (standard) Selection Tool, all of the shapes within the group are selected at once.
-Switch to the Direct Selection Tool and click on a single shape within that group, and you can instantly change it’s fill, or stroke, or whatever (even drag it’s position), without ever ungrouping anything.
+Switch to the Direct Selection Tool and click on a single shape within that group, and you can instantly change it's filled, or stroke, or whatever (even drag its position), without ever ungrouping anything.
+Another illustrator hack that simplifies the selection process.
+Selecting the desired shapes or portion has always been the prime concern and problem for the newbies.
+There are several illustrator hacks available which simplify the selection process.

 Example: (A group of shapes that make up a button)